neo4j-drivers/neo4j-drivers.github.io/bolt/bolt-protocol-message-specification-4.md

 The following fields are defined for inclusion in the `SUCCESS` metadata.

-  - `has_more::Boolean`, true if there are more records to stream
+  - `has_more::Boolean`, true if there are more records to stream.
+If this field is not present it should be considered to default to false.

-  or
+  or in the case that `has_more` is false,

   - `bookmark::String`, the bookmark after committing this transaction. (**Auto-commit Transaction** only).
   - `db::String`, the database name where the query was executed